-23. Observations of modern fluvial megafan surfaces
+2. Observations of modern fluvial megafan surfaces

-In order to motivate considering the importance of abandoned channels on avulsion dynamics, we must WTo investigate the pervasiveness of abandoned channels in landscapes where avulsions are common.
-To do this, we created maps of abandoned channels on a non-exhaustive set of three megafans (Fig. 1) that represents a range of megafan sizes and settings with typical appearances (Hartley et al., 2010a; Weissmann et al., 2010).
-This set incl. and that includes the well-studied Taquari megafan (e.g., Assine, 2005; Makaske et al., 2012; Zani et al., 2012).
-Following previous work (Rossetti and Valeriano, 2007; Bernal et al., 2011), we combine Google Earth, Landsat visual imagery, and bare-earth topography to identify abandoned channels on South Americanthese megafans.
+We created maps of abandoned channels on a non-exhaustive set of three megafans (Fig. 1) that represents a range of megafan sizes and settings with typical appearances (Hartley et al., 2010a; Weissmann et al., 2010), and that includes the wellstudied Taquari megafan (e.g., Assine, 2005; Makaske et al., 2012; Zani et al., 2012).
+Following previous work (Rossetti and Valeriano, 2007; Bernal et al., 2011), we combine Google Earth, Landsat visual imagery, and bare-earth topography to identify abandoned channels on South American megafans.
 For elevation data, we use the BEST (Bare-Earth Srtm Terrain) elevation model, which uses vegetation maps and satellite lidar to reveal bare-earth topography by correcting for vegetation elevations present in radar-derived topography (O'Loughlin et al., 2016; Moudrý et al., 2018).
-On top of each megafan, we overlaid a rasterized grid with square cells with dimensions that corresponded to roughly five channel widths, similar to the resolution of the cellular model that is described later.
-Within each cell we marked whether there was topographic or visual evidence of abandoned channels (Fig. 4B1D-F).
+On top of each megafan, we overlaid a rasterized grid with square cells with dimensions that corresponded to roughly five channel widths, similar to the resolution of

+- 70 the cellular model that is described later.
+Within each cell we marked whether there was topographic or visual evidence of abandoned channels (Fig. 1B).
 Evidence of abandoned channels consisted of identified channelized features with long axes generally oriented toward the apex of the fan, with widths approximately equal to the active channels on the fan.
-Abandoned channels were usually visible in satellite imagery, but in areas with dense tree canopies, we looked for channellike pathways delineated by differences in coloration against the adjacent floodplain.
-These differences result from the historical presence of an active channel (Bernal et al., 2011); abandoned channels may have coloration that is lighter (due to sediment emplacement; Valenza et al., 2020) or darker (due to increased vegetative density associated with additional standing or groundwater).
+Abandoned channels were usually visible in satellite imagery, but in areas with dense tree canopies, we looked for channel-like pathways delineated by differences in coloration against the adjacent floodplain.
+These differences result from the historical presence of - 75 an active channel (Bernal et al., 2011); abandoned channels may have coloration that is lighter (due to sediment emplacement; Valenza et al., 2020) or darker (due to increased vegetative density associated with additional standing or groundwater).
 Where possible, we used the topographic data in tandem with the visual data to confirm that a cell contained an abandoned channel.

-23.1.
+2.1.
 Remote sensing results:

 These three fluvial megafans have abundant abandoned channels within their boundaries (Fig. 1).
-Megafan boundaries were drawn to encapsulate regions of positive relief and greater slope relative to the surrounding basin (dashed white lines, Fig. 1A-C).
+Megafan boundaries were drawn to encapsulate regions of positive relief and greater slope relative to the surrounding basin (Fig. 1A-C).
 Within these boundaries, between 95% (Rapulo) and >99% (Pucheveyem and Taquari) of cells on megafan surfaces contained interpreted abandoned channel features.
 Downstream of the megafan boundary there is a transition from distributive to tributive planform morphologies (Fig. 1A,B), wherever they are not bounded by topography or an axial river (Fig. 1C; cf. methodology of Hartley et al., 2010a).
-In contrast to other distributary fan systems like alluvial fans or some deltas, within the fan we usually observed a single active channel with one or multiple threads and occasional bifurcation (Hartley et al., 2010a).
+In contrast to other distributary fan systems like alluvial fans or some deltas, within the fan we usually

+85 observed a single active channel with one or multiple threads and occasional bifurcation (Hartley et al., 2010a).
 This suggests that, rather than hosting many contemporaneous distributary channels, the distributive nature of megafans arises over time through repeated avulsions along a small number of active channels (Weissmann et al., 2010).

 Figure 2: Bare-earth digital elevation models (O'Loughlin et al., 2016) of floodplain topography on the Rapulo (a) and Taquari (b) megafans.
 Locations are in Fig. 1.
 Floodplains are densely channelized by abandoned channels with visible topographic highs and lows corresponding to levees or alluvial ridges and channel beds, respectively.
 Note the presence of discontinuous alluvial ridges.
-Also note that the colorbar used is not perceptually uniform, meaning that small changes in certain elevations ranges are highlighted more drastically than others, especially in the red-yellow band of this image; this is n; this is done to emphasize low-relief features relative to the overall fan slopeecessary as abandoned channels are low-relief features relative to the overall slope of megafans.